nanoporetech/pipeline-transcriptome-de/README.md

 The input files and parameters are specified in `config.yml`:

 - `transcriptome` - the input transcriptome.
+- `annotation` - the input annotation in GFF format.
 - `control_samples` - a dictionary with control sample names and paths to the fastq files.
 - `treated_samples` - a dictionary with treated sample names and paths to the fastq files.